dotnet/apireviews/2019/System.Runtime-Nullable/README.md

   be, though.
 Also, if the calls has no `params`, the compiler will fill in `Array.Empty<T>()`.
 * Events should accept a null sender
+* Properties whose backing fields are nulled out after `Dispose()` shouldn't be marked as nullable.
+Instead, the implementation should bang the nulling out.
+  After `Dispose()`, the behavior is undefined.

 ## System.Runtime